jparisu/jparisu.github.io/index.md

 I like every cutting edge field (i.e. AI, Quantum Computing, Bioinformatics) where I am free to innovate and solve new and daring problems.

 I would define myself as a really fast learner that has demonstrated to be valuable in very varied fields, and I would love to keep learning.
 Very friendly person, responsible, serious when required, but with a great sense of humor.
 I also like sports of any kind and I love healthy competition.

+**This page is still a work in progress, I will be uploading more information, details and formats soon.**

 ## My links <a id="link-section"></a>